 Most of the parameter are already defined either in a) or b).

-emissionit ( fit, fvr) : emission mask by the interfering transmitter which generally depends on the relative emission mask, the interfering power, the gain power control and the bandwidth of emission majored by the absolute emission floor.
+emissionit ( fit, fvr) : emission mask by the interfering link transmitter which generally depends on the relative emission mask, the interfering power, the gain power control and the bandwidth of emission majored by the absolute emission floor.
 For further details and the influence of different bandwidths of the wanted and interfering radio systems see Appendix 10.

 emission_relit : a relative emission mask which is a function of  f  ( fit, fvr).
 It is introduced to enable calculations of interference between systems in the same or adjacent bands.
 The real emission is always greater or equal than the absolute emission floor emission_ floorit ( fit, fvr)

-power control gain for the interfering transmitter (defined in b))
+power control gain for the interfering link transmitter (defined in b))

-: path loss between the interfering transmitter and the victim receiver (propagation loss, slow fading and clutter losses taken into account)
+: path loss between the interfering link transmitter and the victim link receiver (propagation loss, slow fading and clutter losses taken into account)

 where:

-: victim receiver antenna height (defined in calculation)
+: victim link receiver antenna height (defined in calculation)

-: interfering transmitter antenna height (defined in b))
+: interfering link transmitter antenna height (defined in b))

-: distance between the victim receiver and the interfering transmitter (defined in b))
+: distance between the victim link receiver and the interfering link transmitter (defined in b))

-: interfering transmitter antenna gain in the victim receiver direction:
+: interfering link transmitter antenna gain in the victim link receiver direction:

 where:

-: azimuth and elevation angles between the top of the closest interfering transmitter antenna and the top of the victim receiver antenna (defined in b))
+: azimuth and elevation angles between the top of the closest interfering link transmitter antenna and the top of the victim link receiver antenna (defined in b))

-: victim receiver antenna gain in the interfering transmitter direction
+: victim link receiver antenna gain in the interfering link transmitter direction

 d) iRSSintermod calculation